insanity54/nanowrimo2017_practice/all.md

 "Look at all those pillars, mommy!", Marth used a third arm to point.

 "Snap out of it, Marth!", Tsuba-sensei was looking at Marth as he lay in the fetal position on the ground of the quarry.
-"It's the Admirite, it's amplifying your Esper abilities, you need to stay in control of your mind!""Admiriate?
+"It's the Admirite, it's amplifying your Esper abilities, you need to stay in control of your mind!"---
+layout:    myLayout
+title:	   "Day 5"
+---

+"Admiriate?
 I think you mean Adamantium.", Marth slurred his words towards Tsubasa-sensei as he remained curled up.

 "Marth!
 Snap out of it!", Tsubasa-sensei gripped Marth's shoulders and propped him up before dealing him a swift slap to the cheek.